acn-sbuad/avanade-workshop/README.md

 Congratulations, you are now ready to start developing your first Azure functions!

-## Task 1 - Creating an Azure Function with an HTTP-trigger
+## Task 1 - Creating an Azure Function with an HTTP trigger

 ### Create an Azure Functions project